gamesbook/pyprototypr/docs/basic_concepts.rst

-While the majority of size-based `properties <properties_>`_ in **pyprototypr** work with the "normal" units you have chosen - inches or centimetres - some use points.
-These include font height, that you’re likely familiar with, and line thickness - termed "stroke width".
-(The reason for this is to maintain consistency with existing tools.)
+While the majority of size-based `properties <properties_>`_ in **pyprototypr** work with the "normal" units you have chosen - inches or centimetres - some use points (see `working with units`_ above).
+These include font height, that you’re likely familiar with from word processing programs, and line thickness - termed "stroke width".
+(The reason for doing this is to maintain consistency with other, existing tools.)

 The "default" concept